 Examines introductory studies of environmental racism and ecological injustice in the United States and select areas of the world.
 Reviews environmental justice theories and methods applied to risk science, ecosystem management, biodiversity conservation, and sustainable development.
 Includes comparative studies of social movements for "eco-justice."
 Offered: jointly with ANTH 211/ENVIR 211.

-AES 212 Comparative American Ethnic Literature (5) I&S/VLPA Butler
+AES 212 Comparative American Ethnic Literature (5) VLPA/I&S, DIV Butler

 AES 250 Race in the American University (5) I&S

 Racial integration in American institutions of higher education.
 Entry to, and impact on, American universities by people of color.
 History of ethnic studies and its relation to other disciplines.
 Recommended: AES 150; AES 151.

 View course details in MyPlan: AES 250

 AES 322 Gender, Race, and Class in Social Stratification (5) I&S, DIV

 The intersection of race, class, and gender in the lives of women of color in the United States from historical and contemporary perspectives.
 Topics include racism, classism, sexism, activism, sexuality, and inter-racial dynamics between women of color groups.
 Prerequisite: GWSS 200.
 Offered: jointly with GWSS 300.

 AES 330 Beyond Civil Rights: Law, Culture, and Change (5) I&S